-- 1. The work of the agency is closely related to community health. - 2.
+- 1. The work of the agency is closely related to community health and provides the student with regular and ongoing opportunities to meet the fieldwork learning objectives and develop basic community health competencies. - 2.
 At least one staff member is an experienced and credentialed health professional. - 3.
 The work of the agency is varied and multi-dimensional.